Search

 d) Customer Relationship Management (CRM) and Relationship Intelligence

 (1) KPMG LAW uses a CRM system to manage client and business relationships within the global KPMG network.
-The CRM stores, among other things, contact information (name, email address, phone number, address), type of contact (e.g., client contact, participation in KPMG LAW events), communication and interaction histories related to our service provision (e.g., meetings), company affiliation, and position, and are accessible to authorized users within the KPMG network.
-The processing of the stored data categories by KPMG in the CRM may be based on consent (Art.
+The CRM stores, among other things, contact information (name, email address, phone number, address), type of contact (e.g., client contact, participation in KPMG LAW events), communication and interaction histories related to our service provision (e.g., meetings), company affiliation, and position; this information is accessible to authorized users within the KPMG network.
+KPMG’s processing of the stored data categories in the CRM may be based on consent (Art.
 6(1)(a) GDPR—e.g., newsletter marketing), for the performance of a contract (Art.
 6(1)(b) GDPR), and/or on the basis of a legitimate interest in efficient client communication and international cooperation (Art.
 6(1)(f) GDPR) in the course of our business activities.

-(2) KPMG LAW also uses relationship intelligence tools to better visualize client relationships within the global KPMG network, automatically collecting and analyzing data from various internal and external sources to identify business-related interactions among authorized users within the global KPMGnetwork.
-In doing so, communications between KPMG employees and external contacts over a period of up to 180 days in the past are visualized based on metadata and contact information from emails and calendar activities.
-Only the names, time, and type of communication are displayed (in some cases also in conjunction with publicly available data on the communication participants from professional networks).
+(2) KPMG LAW also uses Relationship Intelligencetools to improve the visualization of client relationships within the global KPMG network, automatically collecting and analyzing data from various internal and external sources to present business-related interactions within the global KPMG network to authorized users at KPMG LAW.
+Based on metadata and contact information from emails and calendar activities, communications between KPMG employees and external contacts over a period of up to 180 days in the past are visualized.
+Only the names, time, and type of communication are displayed (in some cases, also in conjunction with publicly available data on the communication participants from professional networks).

-This is done in accordance with Article 6(1)(f) of the GDPR on the basis of KPMG LAW’s legitimate interests in enabling KPMG to provide efficient and targeted client services both in Germany and within the international KPMG network.
+This is done in accordance with Article 6(1)(f) of the GDPR, based on KPMG LAW’s legitimate interests in enabling KPMG to provide efficient and targeted client service both in Germany and within the international KPMG network.

 e) KPMG “Whistleblowing Hotline”